Unlocking the Power of Education: Bridging the Employability Gap - www.lokmattimes.com

 Unlocking the Power of Education: Bridging the Employability Gap

-PNN New Delhi [India], November 1: In India, Approximately 40 million students enroll in graduate programs each year, yet ...
+New Delhi (India), November 2: In India, Approximately 40 million students enroll in graduate programs each year, yet only ...

-New Delhi [India], November 1: In India, Approximately 40 million students enroll in graduate programs each year, yet only 15% successfully complete their degrees.
-What's even more alarming is that a staggering 85% of these enrollments are in non-tech courses such as arts, humanities, commerce, and business administration.
+New Delhi (India), November 2: In India, Approximately 40 million students enroll in graduate programs each year, yet only 15% successfully complete their degrees.
+What’s even more alarming is that a staggering 85% of these enrollments are in non-tech courses such as arts, humanities, commerce, and business administration.

 In a world where technology often takes center stage, it’s easy to overlook the vast majority of Indian students pursuing non-tech degrees.
 This oversight comes at a cost: the risk of creating a generation of graduates who are unprepared for the job market.